-Possession and/or use of any drugs, alcohol, tobacco, nicotine products or other intoxicants (i.e. vapes or electonic cigarettes), as well as the possession, use, delivery, control of alcohol, drugs, drug paraphernalia, look-alike drugs, drugs prescribed for another, or other intoxicants is prohibited in any school context.
+Possession and/or use of any drugs, alcohol, tobacco, nicotine products or other intoxicants (i.e. vapes or electronic cigarettes), as well as the possession, use, delivery, control of alcohol, drugs, drug paraphernalia, look-alike drugs, drugs prescribed for another, or other intoxicants is prohibited in any school context.
 This could include, but not limited to, the school grounds, the regular school program; a school sponsored activity including activities, which occur away from Northwestern Junior/Senior High School.
 It also includes other context clearly related to school functions, such as activities, which occur adjacent to school property, or school sponsored activities.
 These activities can occur before or after school, or in the presence of students who have recently attended or will soon attend a school activity of any type.
-This policy applies to transportation services or any other activities related to maintenance of discipline in the school whether or not a school sponsored activity.
-Any student found in violation of this policy may be suspended for up to ten (10) consecutive school days per incident and may be subject to additional disciplinary actions including possible expulsion from school and all school activities (athletic participation and attendance, dances, prom, trips, and other activities deemed by the administration for one calendar year).
+This policy applies to transportation services or any other activities related to additional discipline in the school whether or not a school sponsored activity.
+Any student found in violation of this policy may be suspended for up to ten (10) consecutive school and all school activities (athletic participation and attendance, dances, prom, trips, and other activities deemed by the administration for one calendar year).